 Great culture with continued improvement (kaizen) and respect for people at the core.
 Great salary, benefits, and overall compensation package.
 Depending on business needs, great work/life balance and a family friendly environment.

 Opportunities for promotion challenging, but need to be open to different work experiences to move around.
 Many team members stay with the company for many years, so that can limit movement.

 Advice to Management

-I applied through a recruiter.
+I applied in-person.
 The process took 1 day.
 I interviewed at Toyota North America (Los Angeles, CA) in November 2019.